hoshin/algolia-test/README.md

 * Hits list
 * Refinement list

-It then tries to present the results as nicely as possible with some help from [semantic.ui](https://semantic-ui.com/) (even though it's not as simple in the end as `instantsearch.js` creates some DOM on the fly, which seems to confuse semantic a bit)
+It then tries to present the results as nicely as possible with some help from [semantic.ui](https://semantic-ui.com/)

 ### Configuration
 The server first needs to be configured, this is done through the `./client/config/base.json` file (there is a sample file in `./client/config/` that can just be renamed and filled in with the appropriate credentials).